Audio Conferencing in Microsoft Teams

 Automatically assigned audio conferencing phone numbers

 Shared audio conferencing phone numbers are automatically assigned to organizations when they're enabled for audio conferencing.
 When the phone numbers are assigned, a phone number is assigned as the default phone number of the conferencing bridge.
-The phone number assigned as the default number of the bridge will be one from the country/region of the organization.
+The phone number assigned as the default number of the bridge is one from the country/region of the organization.

 The country or region location of your organization can be found by signing in to the Microsoft 365 admin center and looking under Organization Profile.